AdonnisPeralta/HR-Absenteeism-Data-Analysis/README.md

 # Insights Deep Dive
 ### Budgeted compensation increase & bonus:

-* **Non-Smokers** - Out of the 740 employees, there were 686 that were concidered non-smokers.
+* **Non-Smokers** - Out of the 740 employees, there were 686 that were considered non-smokers.
 This means that over 90% of the employees are non-smokers and are eligible for a compensation increase of $0.68 to their hourly wage for the year or $1,433.26 as a one time payment.

 * **Healthiest Employees** - 111 employees are at a BMI that is below 25, non-smoker, non-drinker, and has a number of absentee hours that is less than the average for the whole company.
 These employees will be eligible for the $1000 bonus.
 This group of employees made up 15% of the company.